Ntozake Shange '70

 In 2013, the Africana Studies Program, the Consortium for Critical Interdisciplinary Studies, and the Barnard Center for Research on Women held a conference devoted to the life, works, and legacy of Shange, “Worlds of Shange,” which brought together scholars and artists who are shaping conversations about African-American arts and letters as well as gender in the African diaspora.

-The series culminated in devoting the entire Summer/Fall 2014 issue of Scholar & Feminist Online to the examination of Shange works.
+The series culminated in devoting the entire Summer/Fall 2014 issue of Scholar & Feminist Online to the examination of Shange's works.
 In the video below, scholars, writers, and artists explore her genre-defying achievements and ongoing influences.

 Inaugural of the Lewis-Ezekoye Distinguished Lecture in Africana Studies